sepandhaghighi/nafas/README.md

 nafas --speaker us1
 ```

-Chose your speaker id from the following list:
+Choose your speaker id from the following list:
 | speaker id | description |
 |:----------:|:-----------:|
 | `us1` | Feminine voice with a US accent |